 This course has been developed to meet University standards for ADA compliance.
 All posted documents have been processed for accessibility.
-Students with disabilities or other issues that may impact performance in this course are encouraged to discuss their needs, preferably during the first week of the course.
-Students with disabilities needing academic accommodations should: (1) Register with and provide documentation to the Student Disability Resource Center in LeConte Room 112A, 777-6142, or by visiting this website, https://www.sc.edu/about/offices_and_divisions/student_disability_resource_center/register_with_us/index.php and (2) Discuss with the instructor the type of academic or physical accommodations you need.
+Students with disabilities or other needs that may impact performance are encouraged to contact the instructor to discuss the logistics of any accommodations needed to fulfill course requirements (within the first week of the session).
+In order to receive reasonable accommodations from the instructor, students must be registered with the Student Disability Resource Center (address: 1705 College Street, Close-Hipp, Suite 102, Columbia, SC 29208, Phone: 803-777-6142).
+Any student with a documented disability should contact the Student Disability Resource Center to make arrangements for appropriate accommodations at sadrc@mailbox.sc.edu or by phone (803)777-6142.
 The professor will work with the Student Disability Resource Center to make any additional accommodations appropriate to that student's needs.

-ACADEMIC INTEGRITY
+STUDENT CONDUCT & ACADEMIC INTEGRITY

-Zero Tolerance Policy -1) cheating, 2) plagiarism, 3) falsification of records, 4) accepting assistance from others in taking an exam or preparing a project, 5) giving assistance to others in taking an exam or preparing a project, and 6) engaging in any other form of academic dishonesty, will be dealt with according to guidelines provided in the current student handbook, including a professional penalty of "F" for the course and mandatory reporting of the offense to the Office of Student Conduct.
+Zero Tolerance Policy - 1) cheating, 2) plagiarism, 3) falsification of records, 4) accepting assistance from others in taking an exam or preparing a project, 5) giving assistance to others in taking an exam or preparing a project, and 6) engaging in any other form of academic dishonesty, will be dealt with according to guidelines provided in the current student handbook, including a professional penalty of "F" for the course and mandatory reporting of the offense to the Office of Student Conduct.
 (Yes, I really do report).
 Below are some websites for you to visit to learn more about the University policies: